Pakistan’s fertilizer sector is routinely misread because it is analyzed like a normal cyclical industry. It is not.

-Recent discussions around Engro Fertilizers’ gas allocation, inventory-driven discounting, and uneven earnings expectations have again highlighted a recurring mistake: focusing on headlines instead of mechanics.
+Recent debate around Engro Fertilizers’ gas allocation, inventory-led discounting, and uneven earnings expectations once again highlights a recurring mistake: headline-driven analysis instead of mechanical understanding.

-The goal is not to predict prices, but to explain why these stocks behave differently under the same macro conditions.
+The objective is not to predict prices, but to explain behavior.

 One of the most persistent myths in PSX discussions is that fertilizer earnings are driven by demand cycles.
-The data you shared clearly contradicts this.
+The data does not support this.

 |---|---|---|---|---|---|